The Influence of Muons, Pions, and Trapped Neutrinos on Neutron Star Mergers: Simulation Results

 To address the influence of different species for both EOSs, between the unmodified EOS and the $+\nu_e$ case, we do not see ejecta masses change more than $\sim 7$ percent.
 This narrow difference is consistent with similar behavior between the base EOS and $+\nu_e$ case seen in Figure \ref{fig:temp_vs_nsat}.
 When comparing to the $+\nu_e + \pi$ cases, we note more mass by an order of magnitude.
 The majority of this mass is ejected after the initial tidal stream ejection.
-Due to pion condensate, the slightly more compact remnant seems to experience multiple bounces affecting the production of fast ejecta \cite{Nedora:2021eoj}.
+Due to pion condensate, both EOSs become softer.
+The softening of the EOS allows the NSs to become more deformed at contact and sustain multiple bounces as it finds an equilibrium.
+These bounces eject material over 10s of ms and continue increasing at the end of the simulation, as seen in Figure \ref{fig:mass_ejecta_vs_t}.
+The properties of the ejecta have much slower velocities $\sim 0.15 c$, narrower $Y_{e}$ distributions, and ejecta masses $\sim 10^{-3} - 10^{-2} M_\odot$ mostly in the orbital plane, reminiscent of spiral-wave winds seen in \citep{nedora:2019,Nedora:2021eoj}.
 Furthermore, this increase in mass can be linked to the more compact NS companions.
 As seen in the left panel of Figure \ref{fig:TOV}, cold TOV stars will have pion condensate in their cores, creating more compact objects.
 This softening of the EOS likely will release more shock-heated ejecta.
 However, similar to \cite{vijayan:2023}, we note a larger than expected impact of pions on the ejecta mass, though the numbers we find may be subject to numerical resolution effects.
 We merely focus on the qualitative effect of each species shifting the ejecta mass to lower or higher values, depending on the EOS.
 Lastly, the influence of muons is nonlinear, whose effect depends on EOS, causing more ejecta for the softer SFHo and less ejecta for DD2.